Typhoon Phanfone: Luzon

 A signal 2 warning was also issued to Luzon, with the southern portion of Quezon, Marinduque, Oriental Mindoro, Occidental Mindoro including Lubang Island, Romblon, Albay, Sorsogon, Burias Island, Calamian and Cuyo Islands all forecast to be in the path of Phanfone.
 A signal 1 warning was issued to Bulacan, Bataan, Metro Manila, Rizal, rest of Quezon, Laguna, Batangas, Camarines Sur, Camarines Norte, Catanduanes and northern Palawan.
 The island's governor ordered local government units to conduct a forced evacuation plan, prompting civilians near flood-prone areas and areas with the potential to be affected by landslides, to relocate temporarily as a safety precaution.
 Local representatives visited residents in Libon, Maninila and Tandarora to advise them to evacuate and temporarily celebrate Christmas in evacuation centers for their safety.
 Many public schools were open in order to serve as shelters for residents while the provincial government distributed food packs to the evacuees.
 In Naval, the local government unit deployed evacuation tents for evacuees on Monday, December 23 with some tents reserved for senior citizens, pregnant women and people with disabilities.
 Personnel of the Romblon Provincial Mobile Force Company were deployed and conducted an inventory of Search and Rescue (SAR) equipment on December 23 in preparation for the typhoon.
 San Jose experienced 217 mm of rain in just under 24 hours.
 Upwards of 58,000 people were evacuated from Luzon and its surrounding islands as the system brought torrential rain and severe flash flooding ensued as a result of the rains.
 One family was swept away whilst trying to reach higher ground.
 Water and power services were completely cut off, and restoration was estimated to take weeks.

 Retirement

-Due to extensive damage done by Typhoon Phanfone in the Philippines, PAGASA announced that the name Ursula will be removed from the list of typhoon names, with the agency choosing Ugong as its replacement name.
+Due to extensive damage done by Typhoon Phanfone in Visayas, PAGASA announced that the name Ursula was retired from the rotating lists and it will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR); it was subsequently replaced with Ugong for the 2023 season.

 The name Phanfone was also retired during the 52nd annual session of the ESCAP/WMO Typhoon Committee in February 2020, and was eventually replaced by Nokaen in February 2021.